senbox-org/s3tbx-scape-m/README.md

 # s3tbx-scape-m
-Atmospheric correction with the SCAPE-M algorithm
+Atmospheric correction with the SCAPE-M algorithm....